Humanities Lab Course Development Grants

-The Leslie Center for the Humanities and the Arts invites applications for course development stipends for Humanities Labs.
-Successful applicants receive a $5,000 grant.
+The Leslie Center for the Humanities invites applications for course development stipends for Humanities Labs.
+Successful applicants may receive up to $5,000 for approved course-related expenses.
 Many Humanities faculty have already imported to the humanistic disciplines the observation, hands-on experimentation, and skill-building perspectives that the general public tends to associate with the natural sciences laboratory approach.
 Through the Humanities Labs program, we now seek to popularize these rewarding practices more broadly across our disciplines, and to draw attention to their use.

 Humanities Labs encourage us to move beyond the classroom and embrace the world as an ideal learning space.
 Museums and archives expand that learning space and offer new experiences, while our community or region can become a "classroom without walls."
 The lab definition is flexible enough to incorporate a variety of contexts and approaches.
 Labs must move beyond the traditional classroom experience typically associated with the humanities to involve some combination of experimentation, observation, hands-on learning, creating new knowledge, public dissemination of that knowledge, and creative production.
 Labs are sometimes divided into the following groups:

-- Service Learning: e.g. teaching Philosophy/Arts to children;
+- Social impact projects: e.g. teaching philosophy or arts to children;

 Proposals are invited from all departments and programs in the Humanities, and other humanistic disciplines broadly defined.
 Courses must be taught in the 2020-21 academic year.
 The proposal should include the following: